-Mr. Robot revolves around a character named Elliott (Rami Malek), a vigilante hacker who is recruited by fsociety- a ‘hacktivist group’- to help take down a multinational company called E Corp.
+Mr. Robot revolves around a character named Elliott (Rami Malek), a vigilante hacker who is recruited by fsociety– a ‘hacktivist group’- to help take down a multinational company called E Corp.
 While the show’s hacks might look too fantastical for reality, Kor Adana, a writer, and technology producer of the show, says that they are completely plausible.
 She says, “There’s a whole subset of our viewership that freezes every single frame of our computer screens.”
-She continues how “They break down the tools that we’re using, the versions of the software, they look for hidden codes in the screens that we hide in there for them.”
+She continues how, “They break down the tools that we’re using, the versions of the software; they look for hidden codes in the screens that we hide in there for them.”

 Related to The Social Dilemma – Enemies of the State : ‘TIFF’ Review – Bizarre hacktivist documentary unravels that everything is political

 Adana goes on to say how he and Mr. Robot’s creator Sam Esmail talked about how most films and shows portray hacking in a cheesy way.
-Producers and filmmakers either don’t understand how it really works, and it is from that sense of urgency where Mr. Robot took shape.
-It is important to note that each of the techniques used in hacking (and there is a multitude of them throughout the seasons) portrayed on the show are based on real hacks.
+Producers and filmmakers either don’t understand how it really works, and it is from that sense of urgency that Mr. Robot took shape.
+It is important to note that each of the techniques used in hacking (and there is a multitude of them throughout the seasons) portrayed on the show is based on real hacks.
 If it isn’t possible to execute a hack in real life, it isn’t written into the series.